 How about this, growing up, did you ever want to drive a particular car because you saw someone in a movie that you thought looked cool driving it?
 If so, that's more than a coincidence; it's the effect of good product placement.

-Product placement occurs when a brand has its product intentionally placed somewhere that doesn’t appear as an obvious advertisement effort to the audience.
-Product placement is extremely effective because it penetrates the mind of the audience subconsciously to create brand awareness and intent to purchase a product.
+Product placement occurs when a brand intentionally places a product somewhere that doesn’t appear as an obvious advertisement effort to an audience.
+Product placement is extremely effective because it subconsciously penetrates the mind of the audience to create brand awareness and purchase intent.

 One downside to product placement for brands is that like traditional advertising, it can be very expensive.
 But let's leave that to the brands with the huge ad budgets.
-Here's four ways to use free product placement to create brand awareness.
+Here's four ways to use free product placement to create awareness for your brand.

 1. Help Social Media Influencers so they can help you

 Psychology isn’t simple.
 And while there are many nuances that comprise psychological theory; there’s one law in particular that every brand marketer should be aware of.
 That is the law of reciprocity.
-The law of reciprocity states that when people receive something from someone, they are often compelled to return the favor in kind.
+The law of reciprocity states that when people receive something from someone, they usually feel compelled to return the favor in kind.

-As a brand marketer, you can use the law of reciprocity by reaching out to influencers and giving them an incentive to feature your brand on their social media platforms.
+You can use the law of reciprocity to your brand's advantage by reaching out to influencers and giving them an incentive to feature your products on their social media platforms.